igrorp/pre-miRNA-plot/README.md

     python3 -m pip --version

-Now, install setuptools and wheel, that will help you download all the required packages:
+Now, install **setuptools** and **wheel**, that will help you download all the required packages:

     sudo python -m pip install --upgrade pip setuptools wheel

+For the most experienced ones, it's always a good practice to

 <h1 id="installation">2.
 Installation</h1>